MicrosoftDocs/winrt-api/windows.applicationmodel/appinstance_getinstances_672234001.md

 Gets the registered instances of the current app.

 ## -returns
-A list of the registered intstances of the current app.
+A list of the registered instances of the current app.

 ## -remarks

 ## -see-also

 ## -examples
-This example gets a list of all the instances of the current app.
+This example gets a list of all the registered instances of the current app.

 ```csharp
     List<AppInstance> instances = AppInstance.GetInstances();